-As at the date of this Base Prospectus, the Issuer's long-term senior unsecured debt is rated BBB (stable outlook) by S&P Global Ratings Europe Limited ("S&P") (from June 2023) and A3 (stable outlook) by Moody's Investors Service Limited ("Moody's") (from May 2022).
-S&P is registered in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies (as amended, the "EU CRA Regulation").
+As at the date of this Base Prospectus, the Group's long-term senior unsecured debt is rated BBB- (outlook revised to stable from negative) by S&P Global Ratings Europe Limited ("S&P") (from May 2022), A3 from Baal (stable outlook) by Moody's Investors Service Limited ("Moody's") (from May 2022) and BBB (outlook revised to stable from negative outlook) by Fitch Ratings Ireland Limited ("Fitch") (from October 2021).
+Each of S&P and Fitch is registered in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies (as amended, the "EU CRA Regulation").
 Moody's is not established in the European Union but the credit ratings assigned by Moody's are endorsed by Moody's Deutschland GmbH, which is established in the European Union and registered under the EU CRA Regulation.